predo2810/Prime_Project/README.md

 # Prime Project
  A project for calculating prime numbers.

-I came up with this idea while at school with my friend, trying to find the prime number calculus and after many tries, we reached only 7 numbers...
+I came up with this idea while at school with my friend, trying to find the prime number calculus.
+After many tries, we reached only 7 numbers...
 So, i asked myself, *why not let the computer do the whole process?*

 And here it is, the prime calculator program, using prime verifying and a formula input, you can try to reach the ***"master prime"***.